lpio/lpio-spec/protocol.md

 1. There is just one transport - HTTP Long Polling.
 1. Client sends an XHR POST request with JSON encoded [body](./schemas/client-request-body.json).
-1. Client waits for a response until it gets one, request remains open.
+1. Client waits for a response, until it gets one, request remains open.
 1. Client aborts currently waiting request to send new messages.
 1. After a successfully finished request client creates another one.
 1. After a failed request client reconnects using a backoff logic ([backoff options](./schemas/client-backoff-options.json)).